home-shake/PasswordCracker/README.md

-To start: Create user with User_Login.java: creates username:MD5'd password file User_Login is just a simple hash comparison to saved file and entered password Cracker takes the MD5 from
+To start: Create user with User_Login.java: creates username:MD5'd password file User_Login is just a simple hash comparison to saved file and entered password Cracker takes the MD5 from assosiated user in userlog.txt and begins brute forcing until ur pc explodes or it finds the password.

 Extreme time-complexity here.
 Im talking like O(n!^4) if that's even a thing.
 Will take hours if the dictionary word starts with a C or below.
 Not meant to be practical!